ModelioOpenSource/Modelio/doc/plugins/fr/documentation.modeler.org/nl/fr/tocs/readme.txt

-The toc file comes with the documentation.modeler.org.toc fragment.
+The toc file comes with the documentation.modeler.org.toc or documentation.modeler.org.toc-saas fragment.